All Episodes

 But again, I'm not a politician.

-I don't have to get votes, but I still think doing something like this announcing it, stick to it.
+I don't have to get votes, but I still think doing something like this, announcing it, stick to it.

-There'd be opponents and they would be loud and they'd be panicked and there might be blood in the streets.
+And there'd be opponents and they would be loud and they'd be panicked and there might be blood in the streets.

 Who knows?

-You gotta you gotta expect that to happen.
+You got to expect that to happen.

 I mean, the Democrat Party has led people to believe that their lives are dependent on all of this.

-I'm I'm only half joking here.
+I'm only half joking here.

 They run around these mealy mouths in the front.

-Really isn't it a budget priority here?
+Is there that a budget priority here?

 You know, we had a slogan, just say no, right?